MNiMORPH/LSDTT-Guide/README.md

 ```
 cd $HOME/Desktop/Eel_River_Terrace_Example
 ```

-Open `LSDTT_terraces.param` (you downloaded this with the example data earlier) and edit it to include the proper path to your `Eel_River_Terrace_Example` folder.
+Create `LSDTT_terraces.param` and populate it with the text below.
+Edit it to include the proper path to your `Eel_River_Terrace_Example` folder.

 The parameter file should have this text (modify the `read path` for your computer):